containerd/containerd/docs/getting-started.md

 ## Pulling the redis image

 Now that we have a client to work with we need to pull an image.
-We can use the redis image based on alpine linux from the DockerHub.
+We can use the redis image based on Alpine Linux from the DockerHub.

 ```go
 	image, err := client.Pull(ctx, "docker.io/library/redis:alpine", containerd.WithPullUnpack)